stellar-deprecated/horizon/docs/reference/errors/not-acceptable.md

 ## Attributes

-As with all errors Horizon returns, `not_acceptable` follows the [Problem Details for HTTP APIs][guide] draft specification guide and thus has the following attributes:
+As with all errors Horizon returns, `not_acceptable` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |